jsecurity-rocks/p4r490n.github.io/_posts/2021-11-03-My OSCP Experience.md

 I calmly reevaluated all of my previous attempts and I finally understood where my weaknesses lie and how I can eliminate them.
 I noted them all down and went through them one by one - from web enumeration to parts of privilege escalation.
 As as I did in between all exam attempts - I reactivated my Proving Grounds Subscription, however, this time I also used Cyberseclabs and TryHackMe.

-Cyberseclabs proved to have mostly easy boxes, however, they contain the most common misconfiguration and helped me quite a bit with Windows privilege escalation.
+[**CyberSecLabs**](https://www.cyberseclabs.co.uk/) proved to have mostly easy boxes, however, they contain the most common misconfiguration and helped me quite a bit with Windows privilege escalation.
 I highly recommend checking the platform out.
 I also started watching *Alh4zr3d* on Twitch and found his content to be very helpful with improving enumeration methodologies.

 # Attempt No. 4